Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 - Slide the wheel rearwards to tighten the chain.
 Keep wheel centered between seatstays.

 - Make sure you have correctly attached the wheel by lifting the bicycle, and hitting the top of the tire with a solid blow.
-The wheel should not be loose or move from side to side.
+The wheel should not be loose or move from side to side (Fig. 30 page 29).

-- If the wheel connection fails the test, do these procedures again.
-If you can not correctly attach the wheel, transport your bicycle to your dealer for repair.
+- If the wheel connection fails the test, do the procedures in steps 1-4 again.
+If you cannot correctly attach the wheel, transport your bicycle to your dealer for repair.

 Examine all cables for kinks, rust, broken strands, or frayed ends.
 Also examine the cable housing for loose wire strands, bent ends, cuts, and worn areas.
 If you think there is a problem with a cable or housing, replace the cable before riding.